 Bring only the bare survival necessities you need for the next three days.
 Make sure everyone is safely in the car, then drive along the prescribed evacuation route to safety.

 The first thing to pack in the car is your survival kit.
-Ready.gov recommends that your kit contain the following items:
+Some things to include in the kit are:

 - Food.
 Enough non-perishable food to feed everyone in your party for at least three days.
 Bring infant food if you have toddlers and pet food if you have pets.

 - Water.
-One gallon of water per person per day for three days.
+Bring one gallon of water per person per day for three days.
 A four-person family, for example, requires 12 gallons of water.

 - Important documents.
-These include passports, driver's licenses, proof of insurance and medical records.
+Documents to bring include passports, driver's licenses, proof of insurance and medical records.
 You may want to store digital copies of these documents on a flash drive that you can easily carry with you.

 - First aid kit.
-It should contain bandages, disinfectants and any prescription drugs you need to take.
+Pack a first aid kit that contains bandages, disinfectants and any prescription drugs you need to take.

 - A flashlight and extra batteries.
-Your cell phone can double as a flashlight.
+You can pack a battery-powered flashlight, or your cell phone can double as a flashlight.
 It's a good idea to have a portable, battery-powered charger in case of a widespread power outage.
 A micro-jump starter, available at any car parts store and at many big box stores, is perfect for this.
-It will keep your cell phone charged, and you can use it to jump-start your car if the battery fails.
-It's a good idea to keep one of these plugged into the lighter socket in your car at all times.
+It will keep your cell phone charged, and you can use it to jump-start your car if the battery loses charge.
+It's a good idea to keep one of these plugged into a 12-volt power socket in your car at all times.

 - Personal sanitation needs.
 These include hand sanitizer or moist towelettes and plastic bags and ties for safe waste disposal.